PE & Sport Premium

 In particular we have seen:

-- At least 4 teachers in LKS2 improving their Games teaching through an understanding of the principles of games.
+- All teachers in LKS2 improving their Games teaching through an understanding of the principles of games.

 - An NQT in Year 5 becoming confident in teaching specific team games by using a Sport Education approach.